-Fig. 7 shows the fill and shadow volume rendering times for the paths shown in the video.
-The test scenes were rendered at $1280 \times 1024$ resolution.
+Fig. 7 shows the fill and shadow volume rendering times for the paths shown in the accompanying video.
+The test scenes were rendered at 1280×1024 resolution.
 Clamping and culling are performed at the same resolution.
+We measured the performance of standard shadow volumes and CC shadow volumes with continuous and discrete clamping.
+For comparison we also used a more precise form of continuous clamping that determines the exact intervals of intersection of the oriented bounding boxes (OBBs) of the receivers with the shadow volume of the OBB of the shadow caster.
 The fill we measured is the total number of pixels touched when rendering the shadow volumes with the depth test disabled.
-We also measured the number of stencil writes (CCSV-SW and SV-SW).
+We also measured the number of stencil writes using standard shadow volumes (SV-SW).
 For z-pass shadow volumes, this is equivalent to the number of fragments that pass the depth test.
-For both paths there are portions where z-fail shadow volumes are faster than zpass shadow volumes, and vice versa.
-Z-pass was used for path 1 and z-fail for path 2.
-The average frame rates were similar with either setting.
-Discrete and continuous clamping give comparable results for these paths, though discrete clamping is takes twice as long for path 2 because more occlusion queries are used.
-Continuous clamping performs best when the light direction is aligned well with the geometry in the scene.
-In general, discrete clamping tends to result in greater fill savings and reduced shadow volume rendering time.
+For both paths there are portions where z-fail shadow volumes are faster than z-pass shadow volumes, and vice versa.
+For path 1, the average frame rate with z-pass was slightly faster so we present that data here.
+Z-fail was used for path 2.

-With CC shadow volumes we observed up to 7 times reductions in fill and a 4 times speed-up in shadow volume rendering time.
+With CC shadow volumes we have observed up to 7 times reductions in fill and up to 4 times speed-up in shadow volume rendering time.
 For the paths shown in Fig. 7, we see an average of 2-3 times reduction in fill and 2.5 times speed-up in shadow volume rendering time.
-Table 1 shows the breakdown of the average timings.
+Figure 8 shows the breakdown of the average timings.

-5 Analysis
+5. Analysis

 The cost of shadow volume rendering can be divided into two parts.
-The vertex processing cost includes the time to compute the vertices of the shadow volumes on the CPU and the time to transmit, transform, and set up the geometric primitives on the graphics hardware.
+The vertex processing cost includes the time to compute the vertices of the shadow volumes on the CPU and the time to transmit, transform, and setup the geometric primitives on the graphics hardware.
 This cost is independent of screen resolution.
-The rasterization cost is higher when anti-aliasing is enabled and increases proportionally with screen size.
+The rasterization cost is higher when anti-aliasing is enabled and increases proportionally with screen resolution.
 Our algorithm is targeted for scenes in which rasterization cost is the major bottleneck.
 Shadow volume culling reduces both the vertex processing and rasterization cost by eliminating the redundant shadow volumes altogether.
-Shadow clamping splits the shadow volumes to significantly reduce rasterization cost in empty space while increasing the vertex processing cost.
-The graphs in Fig. 7 show the existence of a strong empirical relationship between the area of the shadow volumes and the shadow volume rendering time, though the exact relationship can be hardware dependent.
+Shadow clamping splits the shadow volumes into smaller pieces to significantly reduce rasterization cost in empty space while increasing the vertex processing cost.
+The